gwenshap/DBD-Oracle/README.win32.txt

-In general, on Windows, it's best to just use ActiveState Perl and the PPM package manager to install a pre-built version of DBD::Oracle.
+In general, on Windows, it's best to just use ActiveState Perl and the PPM package manager to install a pre-built version of DBD::Oracle however only version 1.17 is available there.

 If you built Perl with gcc, read README.wingcc.txt as well as this file.

+Oracle Instant Client 11.1.0.6.0 Notes

+So far I have managed to get it to Makefile and compile test and install and work.
+However it seems one needs to set "NLS_LANG" to a valid value
+in the environment variables.

+As well IC 11 seems to have trouble finding the .ORA files.
+A quick fix for this is to add "TNS_ADMIN" to the environment variables and point it to where your .ORA files are.

 --- other information, some of which is out of date ---